Tidewater Region: Revolutionary War

 Much of the American Revolution's strategy and battles took place in the Tidewater region of Virginia and North Carolina.
 Lafayette planned to attack Benedict Arnold who had defected to the British in Portsmouth, Virginia.
 Troops also traveled through and fought on and around the James River, the Chesapeake Bay, the Richmond area, Norfolk, and Williamsburg.
 During the 1775 Battle of Great Bridge, the British, led by Lord Dunmore, tried to cross from the Albemarle region in North Carolina to Norfolk, Virginia where they were attacked and defeated by Patriots.
 Norfolk was later attacked and partially destroyed by Dunmore and his troops on New Year's Day in 1776.
 The Patriots were also responsible for the damage to Norfolk in attempt to deny it from the British.
 Because of the destruction of Norfolk, the largest military port between New York and Charleston, Lord Cornwallis decided to move his troops to Yorktown.

 One of the most significant roles that the Tidewater region played in the revolution was the Siege of Yorktown which ended the war.
-The Yorktown campaign, with the help of French allies, began in Petersburg and made its way through the Virginia Peninsula to Yorktown where Cornwallis was forced to surrender 8,000 British forces.
+The Yorktown campaign, with the help of French allies, began in Petersburg and made its way through the Virginia Peninsula to Yorktown where Cornwallis' army of 8,000–9,000 men was forced to surrender.